elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/faq.md

 ## Why can't I access my cluster?
 'Bad Request Unregistered redirect_uri ("http://localhost:18000").'

-Port 8000 is the only allowed port to port forward from and if that port is used locally it will try to bind to port 18000.
+Port 8000 is the only allowed port for OpenID callback URL and is needed by the `kubectl` OpenID plugin.
+If that port is used locally, then `kubectl` will try to bind to port 18000 which is not allowed due to security concerns.
 Make sure that nothing is running locally that is using port 8000.

+## Why can't I access Kibana or Elasticsearch?

+In Compliant Kubernetes v0.19.0 or later Elasticsearch and Kibana is no used and has been replaced by Opensearch and Opensearch Dashboards respectively.
+These can be accessed with domain prefix `opensearch`.

 ## What is encrypted at rest?